-What you must pay when you get these services Services that are covered for you Physician/Practitioner services, including doctor's office visits (continued) Consultation your doctor has with other doctors by telephone, internet, or electronic health record if you're not a new patient o Second opinion by another network provider prior to o Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services You pay a \$0 copay for each Medicare-covered podiatry visit.
+What you must pay when you get Services that are covered for you these services Physician/Practitioner services, including doctor's office visits (continued) Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services You pay a \$45 copay for each Medicare-covered podiatry visit.
 Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
-Routine foot care for members with certain medical conditions affecting the lower limbs Prostate cancer screening exams There is no coinsurance, copayment, or deductible for the annual digital rectal exam.
+Routine foot care for members with certain medical conditions affecting the lower limbs Prostate cancer screening exams There is no coinsurance. copayment, or deductible for the annual digital rectal exam.
 For men age 50 and older, covered services include the following - once every 12 months: There is no coinsurance, copayment, or deductible for an Digital rectal exam annual PSA test.
 Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies Prior authorization may be required.
 Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited You pay a 20% coinsurance for Medicare-covered prosthetic to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, devices. artificial limbs, and breast prostheses (including a
+These include, but are not limited You pay 20% coinsurance for to: colostomy bags and supplies directly related to Medicare-covered prosthetic devices.

 Services that are covered for you What you must pay when you get these services surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
-You pay a 20% coinsurance for Medicare-covered medical supplies related to prosthetic devices. vision cure rater in this section for more actual.
-You pay a 20% coinsurance for Medicare-covered parenteral and enteral related supplies and nutrients.
+You pay 20% coinsurance for Medicare-covered medical supplies related to prosthetic devices. see vision care fact in this section for more detain.
+You pay 20% coinsurance for Medicare-covered parenteral and enteral related supplies and nutrients.
 Does not cover baby food and other regular grocery products that can be blenderized and used with the enteral system or any additional nutritional supplementation (such as those for daily protein).
-Pulmonary rehabilitation services You pay a \$0 copay for each Medicare-covered pulmonary rehabilitation services visit.
-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Screening and counseling to reduce alcohol misuse There is no coinsurance, copayment, or deductible for the We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
-Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+Pulmonary rehabilitation services You pay a \$30 copay for each Medicare-covered pulmonary Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. rehabilitation services visit.
+Screening and counseling to reduce alcohol misuse There is no coinsurance, copayment, or deductible for the Medicare-covered screening and We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent. counseling to reduce alcohol misuse preventive benefit.
 If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.

-Screening for lung cancer with low dose computed tomography (LDCT) There is no coinsurance, copayment, or deductible for the Medicare covered counseling For qualified individuals, a LDCT is covered every 12 months. and shared decision making visit or for the LDCT.
+Screening for lung cancer with low dose computed tomography (LDCT)

+For qualified individuals, a LDCT is covered every 12 months.

-Eligible members are: people aged 55 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+Eligible members are: people aged 55-77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 packyears and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.